FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 ## Uninstall

-If you want to go back to your default Sims executable, select the uninstall button.
+If you want to go back to your original Sims executable, select the uninstall button.

 ## Wiki